 Multifunctional forests hold the key to reaching the EU’s climate and biodiversity objectives

-Brussels, 21st January 2020 – EU Forest representatives, including CEPF, Copa-Cogeca, ELO and EUSTAFOR, teamed up today to organise the event entitled “Seeing the forest for the trees – the multifunctional role of EU forests” in the European Parliament (EP).
+Brussels, 21st January 2020 – EU Forest representatives, including EUSTAFOR, CEPF, Copa-Cogeca and ELO, teamed up today to organise the event entitled “Seeing the forest for the trees – the multifunctional role of EU forests” in the European Parliament (EP).
 The event, hosted by MEP Petri Sarvamaa, rapporteur for the EP’s initiative report on the EU Forest Strategy, aimed to address the significant contribution of multifunctional forests to the EU’s climate and biodiversity objectives.

 While more than one third of Europe is covered by forests which provide European citizens with economic, environmental and social benefits, the multifunctional role of forests is all too often overlooked.
 This is mainly due to the spread of generalised messages, such as the degradation of EU forests, the purely commercial use of forests, etc. Such messages underestimate the continuous efforts undertaken by forest owners and managers to ensure sustainable forest development and to maximise their potential to serve people, the climate and nature.
 In fact, EU forest owners and managers have a long tradition of and hands-on experience in sustainable management of multifunctional forests.
 This was showcased by three practical examples: the management of wetlands in Sweden, tools to enhance the multifunctionality of forests in Croatia and agroforestry in Portugal.